Flagship (company): History

 Flagship was founded by Yoshiki Okamoto on April 24, 1997.
 Funds and personnel for the startup were provided by Capcom, Sega, and Nintendo.
 The developer's first project was a series of episodic, Sega Saturn-exclusive RPGs, but it was never released.

-In May 2007, Capcom announced Flagship would cease to exist from June 1, 2007, and their employees merged into Capcom's main studio.
+In May 2007, Capcom announced that Flagship would cease to exist from June 1, 2007, and their employees merged into Capcom's main studio.
 Quoting GameSpot's news on the dissolution of Flagship Studios "According to a Capcom spokesperson, while the Flagship name is getting the axe, its employees won't be.
 Noting that the only thing to change will be the company name on their business cards, the spokesperson said all Flagship staffers are expected to continue working at the publisher in the same capacities".